How to Create Countdown Timer using Python Tkinter

 userinput -= 1

-- startCountdown() function is the most important piece of code in this program as this holds the commands to executive the code as per the requirement.
+• startCountdown() function is the most important piece of code in this program, as this holds the commands to execute the code as per the requirement.

-- Also, we have kept userinput in a try-catch block so that in case the user has provided other input other than numbers then an error prompt will appear.
+• Also, we have kept userinput in a try-catch block so that in case the user has provided input other than numbers, then an error prompt will appear.

-- Earlier we have accumulated hours, minutes & seconds together now we are separating them.
+• Earlier, we had accumulated hours, minutes & seconds together; now we are separating them.

-- the counting is happening in a decreasing order every second 1 is reduced from the total seconds & it happens until the total seconds become less than 0.
+• the countdown is happening in a decreasing order every second, 1 is reduced from the total seconds & it continues until the total seconds become less than 0.

-- While loop condition will become false & program will be executed with the prompt ‘Times’s up’.
+• While loop condition will become false & the program will be executed with the prompt ‘Times’s up’.

 Complete Source Code:

-Here is the complete source code to create countdown timer using Python Tkinter and also you can see the output.
+Here is the complete source code to create a countdown timer using Python Tkinter, and you can also see the output.

 import time